phurwicz/hover/docs/pages/tutorial/t1-active-learning.md

 ## :sparkles: **Recipe Time**

 Now we invoke the `active_learning` recipe.

+> In general, a "recipe" is a function which takes a `SupervisableDataset` and other arguments based on what the recipe does.
+>
+> -   Note how `active_learning` takes more arguments than `simple_annotator` due to, well, active learning.
+>
+> The recipe returns a "handle" function which `bokeh` can use to visualize an annotation interface in multiple settings.

 ???+ tip "Basic tips"
     Inspecting model predictions allows us to